-If you've planned your trip to Spain to include just Barcelona and Andalusia, you have the small matter of approximately 800km separating your two destinations.
+If you've planned your trip to Spain to include just Barcelona and Andalusia, you have the small matter of approximately 800km separating the two destinations.
 It's advised to break up this journey with a few days in Madrid.
 But if that doesn't interest you, you're in luck: the high-speed AVE train will carry you straight to Andalusia in around four-and-a-half hours, with Cordoba the first stop on the way.
-On this page, you will find details of how to get from Barcelona to Cordoba by public and private transport.

 There are a variety of transport options to get from Barcelona to Cordoba via public and private transport, so choose the one that best fits your budget and comfort level.

 Cordoba is the best connected of all the cities in Andalusia: it takes just four-and-a-half hours to get from Barcelona to Cordoba by direct high-speed AVE train.
 For this reason, Cordoba makes a good base for exploring the whole of Andalusia (it's also better placed for exploring Seville and Granada than any other city in the region).
 The cost of a ticket is typically around $100.00.

 The seats on the train are comfortable, with a rack above for luggage, and often outlets to charge electronics.
 Onboard you'll find a small cafeteria area that offers hot and cold sandwiches, salads, and snacks.
 Alcoholic and non-alcoholic drinks are also available for purchase.

 The bus from Barcelona to Cordoba takes a lot longer by train and is only a little cheaper.
 The coach gets you from Barcelona to Cordoba in 14 hours and costs around $80.00.
 You can book online and print out your e-ticket at home.